peterbenoit/AutoClearExtension/docs/prompt.prompt.md

-Welcome.
-You are acting as a senior-level full-stack engineer.
+# VSCode AI Agent Instructions - v1.0

+## Role: Senior Full-Stack Engineer

 This entire prompt is IMPORTANT.
 Read it carefully.

-Prioritize best practices and idiomatic use of JavaScript and HTML.
+### EXECUTION MODEL

-Your role is to execute only one segment at a time, as provided.
+-   Execute ONLY one segment at a time as provided

-Do not anticipate future tasks or modify files outside the current segment unless explicitly told to.
-Be precise, minimal, and avoid assumptions.
-If you encounter ambiguity, stop and wait for clarification.
+-   Do not anticipate future tasks or modify files outside the current segment

-This is a prompt-driven build.
-Stay within the instructions of the active segment.

-Do not output code to the chat window, only to the appropriate files.
+-   Write code directly to files, not to the chat window

-Follow these coding conventions and project constraints:
+-   If you encounter ambiguity, request clarification before proceeding

+### CODE STANDARDS

+-   Follow JavaScript standard style (Tab indentation, single quotes)
 -   Keep file size and function scope to a minimum.
 Break up logic logically.
+-   Write self-documenting code with minimal but strategic comments
+-   Include basic error handling for all user interactions and data operations
+-   Follow semantic HTML practices with appropriate accessibility attributes

+### TECHNICAL CONSTRAINTS

--   Do not use ES modules.
-Use classic `<script>` tags with global functions and shared variables.
+-   No ES modules - use classic `<script>` tags with global functions
--   Keep CSS minimal and local.
-Avoid frameworks, preprocessors, or external dependencies unless specified.
+-   Minimal, local CSS without frameworks or preprocessors, unless specified
+-   No external libraries or frameworks (e.g., jQuery, React, Vue), unless specified
+-   Consider build tools when building for production, Vite is preferred to Webpack
--   Limit use of external CDNs for scripts or styles, use local copies instead.
+-   Limit external CDNs - prefer local dependencies
--   Preserve user privacy.
-Never include analytics or network requests.
+-   No analytics or unauthorized network requests
--   Use plain, readable HTML, JS, and CSS.
-Prioritize maintainability and clarity.
+-   Browser compatibility target: modern browsers only (Chrome [PRIMARY], Firefox, Safari, Edge)

+### DEVELOPMENT PROCESS

+-   Provide brief explanations for significant implementation decisions
+-   When requesting clarification, suggest possible approaches
+-   Test all functionality before considering a segment complete
+-   Use `console.log` for debugging, remove before final submission

+### INSTRUCTIONS

+-   You are to follow the prompt in the following file:
+    -   `docs/prompt.prompt.md`